IBM/authenticate-users-on-your-chatbot-with-sms-otp/README.md

 - At this point you will have successfully deployed and configured the custom APIs.

 ### 4. Create a Cloud Function Action
+- <It is better to give a brief explanation on why you are using cloud functions>
-- Login to IBM Cloud, and create a [Create a cloud function action](https://cloud.ibm.com/functions/create/action).
+- Login to IBM Cloud, and [Create a cloud function action](https://cloud.ibm.com/functions/create/action).
 * Enter a cloud function name and select Python 3.7 for runtime environment and press create.
 ![createCF](doc/source/images/createCF.png)